ElisaGrusca/sustenta/README.md

 ## Licença

 MIT License
 Copyright (c) 2023 MsC.
-Elielle Gabrisa
+Elielly & Gabrisa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal